 # The adult survivor, who is now 85 years old, was a mechanic.
 While Khmer Rouge was torturing him, he kept saying that he was just an ordinary mechanic.
 Finally, they asked him to repair a broken typewriter to prove his skills.
 If he failed, that was it for him and his family.
 Luckily, for him, he did fix it.
 His whole family, unfortunately, did not make it.

-Some titbits from Choueng Ek (The “Killing Fields”):
+Some tidbits from Choueng Ek (The “Killing Fields”):

-# The heavy rains brings out The skeltons buried in the mud … Hence the killing pits are cordoned off …
+# The heavy rains brings out The skeletons buried in the mud … Hence the killing pits are cordoned off …

 # Trucks were used to transport prisoners to the “New Home”